gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 other `{@link ZipDirectoryEntry}#export*()` methods, whose Writer instance can only return its data once its writable is closed.

+An entry added without a [ZipWriterAddDataOptions#lastModDate](ZipWriterConstructorOptions.md#lastmoddate) option is dated with the moment it was added, so exporting an unchanged tree twice produces the same bytes.
+That date is the weakest
+one: it is replaced by the date of the entry the tree was imported from, which is itself replaced by the [ZipWriterConstructorOptions#lastModDate](ZipWriterConstructorOptions.md#lastmoddate) option passed here, which pins every date of the exported zip file.
+Only a [ZipWriterAddDataOptions#lastModDate](ZipWriterConstructorOptions.md#lastmoddate) option passed when the entry was added takes precedence over all of them.

 ## Extends

 - [`ZipWriterConstructorOptions`](ZipWriterConstructorOptions.md).[`EntryDataOnprogressOptions`](EntryDataOnprogressOptions.md)